|Author:||moshez at zadka.site.co.il (Moshe Zadka)|

 In Java, special comments before classes and functions function to document the code.
 A program to extract these, and turn them into HTML documentation is called javadoc, and is part of the standard Java distribution.
 However, the only output format that is supported is HTML, and JavaDoc has a very intimate relationship with HTML.

 Python documentation string are easy to spot during parsing, and are also available to the runtime interpreter.
 This double purpose is a bit problematic, sometimes: for example, some are reluctant to have too long docstrings, because they do not want to take much space in the runtime.
-In addition, because of the current lack of tools, people read objects' docstrings by "print"ing them, so a tendancy to make them brief and free of markups has sprung up.
-This tendancy hinders writing better documentation-extraction tools, since it causes docstrings to contain little information, which is hard to parse.
+In addition, because of the current lack of tools, people read objects' docstrings by "print"ing them, so a tendency to make them brief and free of markups has sprung up.
+This tendency hinders writing better documentation-extraction tools, since it causes docstrings to contain little information, which is hard to parse.

 To counter the objection that the strings take up place in the running program, it is suggested that documentation extraction tools will concatenate a maximum prefix of string literals which appear in the beginning of a definition.
 The first of these will also be available in the interactive interpreter, so it should contain a few summary lines.

-For requirement 5. above, it is needed to specify what must be in docstrings.
-At least the following must be available: a.
-A tag that means "this is a Python ``something'', guess what" Example: In the sentence "The POP3 class", we need to markup "POP3" so.
-The parser will be able to guess it is a class from the contents of the poplib module, but we need to make it guess. b.
-Tags that mean "this is a Python class/module/class var/instance var..."
 Example: The usual Python idiom for singleton class A is to have _A as the class, and A a function which returns _A objects.
-It's usual to document the class, nonetheless, as being A. This requires the strength to say "The class A" and have A hyperlinked and marked-up as a class. c.
-An easy way to include Python source code/Python interactive sessions d.
-Emphasis/bold e.
-List/tables
+It's usual to document the class, nonetheless, as being A. This requires the strength to say "The class A" and have A hyperlinked and marked-up as a class.

 The documentation strings will be in StructuredTextNG (http://www.zope.org/Members/jim/StructuredTextWiki/StructuredTextNG) Since StructuredText is not yet strong enough to handle (a) and (b) above, we will need to extend it.
-I suggest using '[<optional description>:python identifier]'.
+I suggest using [<optional description>:python identifier].
 E.g.: [class:POP3], [:POP3.list], etc. If the description is missing, a guess will be made from the text.